mohamedalijinnah81/invoice-generator-api/RENDER_DEPLOYMENT.md

 - **Paid Plans**: Better performance, no spin-down, more resources
 - **Memory**: Consider upgrading if you need more memory for PDF generation

+## PDF Generation Methods

+The application uses a dual approach for PDF generation:

+1. **Primary Method**: Puppeteer with Chrome
+   - Full HTML/CSS template rendering
+   - Best quality and feature support
+   - Requires Chrome to be installed

+2. **Fallback Method**: html-pdf-node
+   - Basic HTML to PDF conversion
+   - Works even if Chrome is not available
+   - Limited CSS support but functional

 ## Expected Behavior

 After successful deployment:
 - ✅ Health check endpoint works
-- ✅ PDF generation with full HTML/CSS templates
+- ✅ PDF generation works (either Puppeteer or fallback)
-- ✅ No Chrome executable issues
+- ✅ No Chrome executable issues (fallback handles this)
 - ✅ Proper rate limiting
 - ✅ Cloudinary integration works